skavinvarnan/SocialEvening/README.md

 # SocialEvening

 An demo application created by me for interview purpose.
-I created this application incredibly fast and completed within 4 days.
+I created this application incredibly fast and completed within 4 days (48 Total working hours).

 The concept of this application is so simple and very good.
 It would be better explained by an video.